health-validator/Hammer/README.md

 1. Click `Validate`.

 First time Hammer launches, it needs to download the necessary components to run - so it'll take a bit of time.

+## Roadmap

+See the [project's roadmap](https://github.com/health-validator/Hammer/blob/master/ROADMAP.md) to get an idea of where it's headed, as well as contribute!

 ## Credits